la2050/archive/_projects/2015/a-shady-oasis-for-everyone-in-grand-park.md

     - Number of residents with easy access to a “vibrant” park (Dream Metric)
     - Number of parks with intergenerational play opportunities (Dream Metric)
-    - Number (and quality) of informal spaces for play (Dream Metric) Please list at least one major barrier/challenge you anticipate.
-What is your strategy for overcoming these obstacles?: >- Grand Park is a resource to thousands on a daily basis.
-Over the past few years, it has entered into people’s routines and habits and they depend on it for lunch, for respite, and for gathering with friends, family, and colleagues.
-The process of installing shading, while a long-term benefit, will briefly interrupt this daily way of life for many.
-In order to overcome this, the park will need to work with neighbors and community stakeholders to share vision and timeline in order to build buy-in.
-The park will also need to ensure no interruption of programs such as concerts, lunch offerings, and health classes.
-This will require that we move some programs to other areas of the park and ongoing communication with park-goers.
-  Please explain how you will evaluate your work.: >-
-    Grand Park has established a vigorous network, via social media, with park-goers, nearby communities and programming partners.
+    - Number (and quality) of informal spaces for play (Dream Metric) Please explain how you will evaluate your work.: >- Grand Park has established a vigorous network, via social media, with park-goers, nearby communities and programming partners.
 We rely on their